almirbanjanovic/roadtocloud.github.io/index.md

   caption: "Photo credit: Created with DALLE-3."
 excerpt: "Welcome to Road to Cloud -- your guide to grand strategy, imaginative solutions and creative implementations!"
 intro:
-  - excerpt: "Crafting secure, high-performance, cost-effective, and resilient solutions for your enterprise journey."
+  - excerpt: "Road to Cloud chronicles Almir Banjanovic's efforts in crafting secure, high-performance, cost-effective, and resilient solutions for your enterprise journey."
 ---

 {% include feature_row id="intro" type="center" %}